For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

-That’s rather odd because the man has never run for office or had a decent job, let alone a prominent one.
-He didn’t even finish school.
-And get this: He has never owned a car or had a driver’s license.
+That’s rather odd because the man never ran for office nor has he had a half-decent job, let alone a prominent one.
+As well, he has never owned a vehicle nor had a driver’s license.
+And get this: He never completed school.

-What’s really bizarre is that the man has committed no crimes in his 70-plus years — yet he’s been punished far more than most criminals.
+What’s really bizarre is that in his 70-plus years, the gentleman has committed no crimes — yet he’s been punished far more than most criminals.

 To some extent, it’s my story too.
-Everyone’s story.
+It’s everyone’s story.

-I was six or seven when I first saw Bobby Steeves.
-The year was 1957 and I was walking down Duncan Street in the west end of Campbellton, headed to my grade one class at the old Roseberry Street School.
+I was just a young boy when I first saw Bobby Steeves.
+The year was 1957 and I was walking down Duncan Street in the west end of Campbellton, headed to a grade-one class at the old Roseberry Street School.

-Tucked away in my Roy Rogers packsack were some pencils, an eraser, a Hilroy scribbler [with tiny stars from the teachers] — and my Dick and Jane reader.
+Tucked away in my Roy Rogers packsack were some pencils, an eraser, wooden ruler, a Hilroy scribbler [with treasured tiny stars from the teachers] — and my Dick and Jane reader.

-Like most kids, I didn’t have a care in the world.
+And like most kids, I didn’t have a care in the world.
+Life was fun.

 SEE BOBBY RUN

-Suddenly, there was some major excitement happening.
-A lad, a few years older than me, was being chased by a bully.
-The thug — I’ll call him ‘Baboon’ — soon caught up to his prey, Bobby Steeves.
+Suddenly, some major excitement was happening.
+A lad, a few years older than me, was being chased.
+The bully — I’ll call him ‘Baboon’ — soon caught up to his prey, Bobby Steeves.

-Bobby tripped and fell, landing alongside a picket fence, and that’s where the pursuit ended.
+Bobby tripped and fell, landing in the grass alongside a picket fence.
+And that’s where the chase ended.
 The youngster was trapped.
 He lay on the ground, trembling.
+Looming over him, fists clenched, was Baboon.

-Even though Bobby whimpered and pleaded, the assault continued until his tormentor was exhausted.
-Mission accomplished, Mr. Tough Guy — beaming from ear to ear — proudly glanced in the direction of a small group of kids who’d seen the whole thing.
+Even though Bobby whimpered and pleaded, the attack continued until his tormentor was exhausted.
+Mission accomplished, Mr. Tough Guy — beaming from ear to ear — proudly glanced in the direction of a small group of kids who had stood by and seen the whole thing.

 I was part of that group.

-I was secretly hoping Bobby would get up and start swinging, just like in the old black and white westerns at the Capitol Theatre where the good guy, the one with the white hat, decks the bad guy with the black hat.
+I was secretly hoping that Bobby would get up and start swinging and deliver a knock-out punch, just like in the old black and white westerns at the Capitol Theatre where the good guy, the handsome one with the white hat, decks the bad guy, the one with the black hat.

-But there was no knock-out punch.
+But there would be no knock-out punch in this unscripted event.
 Not even an attempt.
-Bobby remained on the ground, sobbing and curled up in a heap.
+Bobby remained on the ground, curled up in a heap, whimpering.

-Sure, you could say that we were just kids and Baboon would have beaten the snot out of us too if we spoke up.
+Sure, you could say that we were just kids and Baboon would have beaten the snot out of us too if we told him to stop.
 Maybe.
 But maybe not.
 Before I walked into class that day, I’d learned a valuable lesson: How the silent majority behaves.

 The unprovoked assault on an innocent child left me feeling cheap.
 Sixty years later, I am humbled to say, it still gnaws at me.